Moonbase59/autocue/README.md

 Tested on Linux and Mac, with several `ffmpeg` versions ranging from 4.4.2–6.1.1, and running on several stations since a few weeks.

 Basically, `autocue` consists of two parts:
-- `cue_file`, a Python3 script, that returns JSON data for a file.
+- `cue_file`, a Python3 script, that returns JSON cueing, loudness and overlay data for an audio file.
 This can be used standalone, as part of some pre-processing or AutoDJ software, or in conjunction with below.
 - The [Liquidsoap](https://www.liquidsoap.info/) `autocue2:` protocol, for full integration into Liquidsoap, which in turn can be used standalone or as part of a larger playout system like [AzuraCast](https://www.azuracast.com/) or others.

 ## Install